A Starr, and lots of propositions

 Starr, running for re-election, centered his platform around budget problems and fixes while Gibbons, a first-time Assembly candidate, geared her campaign around accessibility and constituent concerns.

-Over on the Anchorage School Board races, Dean Williams was in second-place behind incumbent Pat Higgins for Seat C; Higgins had secured over 50 percent of the votes and a wide percent-point margin.
+Over on the Anchorage School Board races, Dean Williams tallied in at second-place behind incumbent Pat Higgins for Seat C.

 There is currently no one from the Chugiak-Eagle River area representing the Anchorage School Board.